annah-vu/annah-vu/README.md

 :computer: I am a Data Science Student at CodeUp!

-:mortar_board: I have an MBA - Finance, and a BBA in Business Management.
+:mortar_board: I have an MBA - Finance

 :tennis: I love to play tennis!